Tuesday, October 28, 2025

 "Digital is about discrete values and analog is about continuous values.
 You know that."

 "Mmm, huh.
 Switches versus pots."
 He shook his head.
-"You think we can figure all that out this year?"
+"You think we can figure out how all that works in solid state circuitry this year?"

 The light changed, and he moved the car forward.